zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

   IBM_CUSTOMER_ROOT_KEY: MGYxNGExNzMtODE2blahN2Q3LTg1ZGYtY2M3ZWI5YmYxNzRj
 ```

 Portworx is going to look for this secret with name `px-ibm` under the `portworx` namespace.
-While installing Portworx it creates a kubernetes role binding which grants access to reading kubernetes secrets only from the `portworx` namespace.
+While installing Portworx it creates a Kubernetes role binding which grants access to reading Kubernetes secrets only from the `portworx` namespace.

 ### Step 2: Set up IBM Key Protect as the secrets provider for Portworx.